Philip Hammond Keynote Speaker

-Philip Hammond is the former Chancellor of the Exchequer in the British Government.
+Philip Hammond is a keynote speaker who was the former Chancellor of the Exchequer in the British Government.
 He was a UK Cabinet Minister and member of the British Government for almost a decade.
 He has held two of the four Great Offices of State, and lead four departments over nine years in Government.
 He is one of only three people to serve continuously in the UK cabinet from 2010 to 2019, serving under Prime Ministers David Cameron and Theresa May.
+Philip Hammond is an authoritative speaker on economics and politics.

 Hammond took over the role of Chancellor of the Exchequer soon after the 2016 Brexit Referendum at a time of unprecedented uncertainty for the economy..